craigpryde/dropbox-server-app/README.md

 # Server Backup App
 An application developed to be run as a background task on a server to backup all the sub directories of a desired location to a cloud service as zip files.

+ - Built with <3 using NodeJS

 #### Supported Cloud Services
 * Google Drive (API V3)